Skip to main content

 file

 The tear-off process allows the roofing contractor to see the condition of the wood decking and determine if any wood is rotten.
-Damaged wood decking needs to be replaced prior to installing your new roof.
+Damaged wood decking needs to be replaced before installing your new roof.

 Why Are Roof Tear-Offs Important?

 Your roofing contractor's job is to make sure the job site is safe at all times.
-They’ll tear off the old roof and then haul the old debris off your property and properly dispose of the old roofing materials.
+They’ll tear off the old roof, haul the old debris off your property, and properly dispose of the old roofing materials.
 It’s a tough and messy job!
 But it will be cleaned up and hauled off at the end.

 1. Making the Job Site Safe During the Tear-Off